What to Do if You are Being Investigated for an Offence

 • Please take note that statutes other than the Penal Code also make it an offence for you to lie to authorities other than the police.
 These authorities include authorities like IRAS (Internal Revenue Authority of Singapore), MOM (Ministry of Manpower) and MOH (Ministry of Health).

-However, in telling the truth you should keep 2 important things in mind:
+However, in telling the truth during a police investigation, you should keep 2 important things in mind:

 • You do have a right not to incriminate yourself in your statements; and